 ThomasLloyd measures key metrics including job creation and wealth creation.
 We measure the impact of any carbon emisions avoided.
 Wherever it's possible to measure an E, an S or a G standard, we do so.
 We are continually reviewing our procedures and working with our service providers to make this better.
-As one of the early signatories to the UN Principles of Responsible Investment initiative, we adhere to the highest recognised standards, and ensure our investee companies do too.
+As one of the early signatories to the UN Principles of Responsible Investment initiative, we adhere to the highest recognised standards, and ensure our investee companies the communities we have suppoted.
+In short, this gives you transparency on your financial return, your environmental return and your social return.